An Alan Wake TV Series is in Development

-Alan Wake was originally released for the Xbox 360 and PC back in 2010.
+Alan Wake was originally released for the Xbox 360 and PC back in 2010 and 2012, respectively.
 The game follows the story of an acclaimed novelist who goes on a retreat to the fictional town of Bright Falls, Washington.
-When his wife disappears, he goes on a surreal journey to unravel the mystery all the while experiencing events from his latest novel coming to life -- only he doesn't ever remember writing this novel.
+When his wife disappears, he goes on a surreal journey to unravel the mystery all the while experiencing events from his latest novel coming to life... only he doesn't ever remember writing it.

 Lake explored many concepts for a sequel over the years, but none of them had ever come to life.
 Some of those concepts and stories will be making their way to the show, which he hopes will also allow him to explore the even-bigger plans he had for his game beyond sequels that never saw the light of day.
 Regardless of the show, Lake still wants to someday create Alan Wake 2, and he believes this series will help him accomplish that goal.

 As for the television show, it is still being shopped around but development will begin soon with Calloway at the helm.
 Do you think Alan Wake can work on TV?
 The format of the original game leads us to believe "yes," but share your own thoughts with us in the comments below or on social media.